eftpos Payments Australia Limited (ABN 37 136 180 366)

 How we use your personal information

-Your personal information may be used for any of the following (in addition to specific uses notified to you at or about the time of collection):
+Your personal information may be used for any of the following (in addition to specific uses notified to you in a separate privacy collection statement provided at or about the time of collection):

-- verification of your identity (eg. for access to documents stored in our secure portal, certification authority services);
+- verification of your identity (eg. for certification authority services or for marketing competition winners);

 - providing you or your employing entity with documents and information relevant to your or your entity’s participation in the eftpos payment system;

-- providing you with information about or the promotion or delivery of our products or services (should you choose to receive them) or such services ancillary to or necessary for those products or services;
+- providing you with information about or delivery of our products or services or such services ancillary to or necessary for those products or services (including in accordance with marketing campaigns);

-- administration of our business, business analysis, dispute resolution, prevent fraud or meet any legal obligations imposed on us;
+- payment processing services, product provisioning, administration of our business, business analysis, dispute resolution, prevent or minimise fraud or meet any legal obligations imposed on us;

 - statistical or other analysis or similar research purposes, whether or not for product development;

-- maintenance and development of our business systems and infrastructure, including testing and upgrading of these systems (each a Purpose).
+- maintenance and development of our business systems and infrastructure, including monitoring performance, testing and upgrading of these systems

 Your privacy and personal information is important to us and we will do each of the following: